beakerbrowser/beakerbrowser.com/_docs/faq.md

 No.
 Unlike many P2P networks, Beaker does not automatically upload the files you've downloaded.
-If you want to "seed" a site (that is, host its files), you can [view the site files](/docs/p2p/additional-tools.html#view-files-button) and then [click the seed button](/docs/p2p/additional-tools.html#seed-site).
+If you want to "seed" a site (that is, host its files), you can do so manually.

 ---